 - An oil filter wrench

-- A couple of rags or a roll of paper towels
+- A couple of rags and/or a roll of paper towels

-- Rubber or latex gloves to make washing your hands easier
+- Rubber or latex gloves to keep your hands clean

 - An oil drain catch pan